thelbdiary/aggrperpvol/README.md

        2. Name: `api_key`, Type: `text`, Default Value: leave empty, Check "Not Null"
        3. Name: `api_secret`, Type: `text`, Default Value: leave empty, Check "Not Null"
    - Click "Save" to create the table

+   **Add a unique constraint to the platform column**:
+   - After creating the table, go to the "Table Editor"
+   - Click on the "api_keys" table
+   - Go to the "Constraints" tab
+   - Click "Add Constraint"
+   - Select "Unique" as the constraint type
+   - Select "platform" as the column
+   - Click "Save" to add the constraint

    **For the jwt_tokens table**:
    - Table Name: `jwt_tokens`